oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 ``Updates the exploration editor to do X better.``

 The message is describing in what way the PR is changing Oppia.
 Feel free to add follow-up sentences after the one-line summary, though those are optional.
-The one-line summary is what will be used when the PR is being added to the CHANGELOG during the next release.
+The one-line summary is what will be used when the PR is being added to the CHANGELOG during the next release.\

+### Standard Merging

+There are special circumstances when standard merging should be done instead of a squash-merge.
+The possible situations cannot be enumerated here.
+However, commits which have already been squash merged should not be squash merged again.
+For instance, a PR which is a major feature branch with several squash-merged commits should not itself be squash merged.
+We want to retain the history of all those squash-merges, so a standard merge suffices in this situation.